-- 1. Defined An occupation that provides an outdoor recreational, educational, or instructional service, which by its nature, must be conducted outside the principal residential structure.
+Defined An occupation that provides an outdoor recreational, educational, or instructional service, which by its nature, must be conducted outside the principal residential structure.
 This includes swimming lessons and personal athletic coaching.

-- 2. Basic Use Standards

 - a.
-General Provisions.

-- i.
+General Provisions. - i.
 No more than two home occupations (total of any indoor & outdoor home occupations) may be established on a residential lot. - ii.
-No more than one outdoor home occupation may be established on a residential lot. - iii.
+No more than one outdoor home occupation may be established on a residential lot.

+- iii.
 A home occupation must be clearly incidental and secondary to the use of the dwelling for residence purposes. - iv.
 No activity associated with an outdoor home occupation may conducted between the wall plane of a dwelling and a street other than an alley. - b.
-Alterations to the residential lot: The exterior appearance and character of the residential lot must remain that of a residential lot. - c.
-Vehicles and Parking: - i.
+Alterations to the residential lot: The exterior appearance and character of the residential lot must remain that of a residential lot.

+c.
+Vehicles and Parking:

+- i.
 All parking needs in association with the outdoor home occupation must be met on the residential lot.
 The outdoor home occupation must provide a transportation plan that demonstrates how parking needs can be met on-site.
 That plan must mark the parking spaces to be used by the home business (outdoor), ingress/egress routes, and anticipated trip generation. - ii.
 In addition to the requirements in Div.
 8.1, an outdoor home occupation must provide two additional parking spaces on-site.
 Tandem parking is not allowed for these additional parking spaces (see Sec.
-8.1.4.D8.1.5.D). - d.
+8.1.4.D8.21.5.D). - d.
 Equipment, Off-Site Impacts and Nuisances. - i.
 No home occupation may generate traffic, sound, smell, vibration, light, or dust that is offensive or that creates a nuisance. - ii.
 No equipment that interferes with radio or television reception is allowed. - iii.
 Home occupations must exclude the use of machinery or equipment that emits sound (for example, saws, drills, or musical instruments) detectable beyond the property. - iv.
 Chemical, electrical, or mechanical equipment that is not normally a part of domestic or household equipment which is used primarily for commercial purposes is not permitted. - v.
 Any part of a property used for an outdoor home business must be screened from adjoining properties with an opaque fence or wall.
 Said wall or fence must be at least 6 feet tall and must meet the standards in Sec.
-8.2.10 of the Development Code.
+8.32.10 of the Development Code.
 In lieu of the 6-foot fence, an outdoor home business may be screened with a 20-foot buffer similar to the standards in Sec.
-8.2.7.B of the Development Code. - e.
-Visitation. - i.
-Total client visits are limited to 2 students being tutored at one time with a maximum of 4 students per hour. - Outdoor home occupations are limited to between 8.00 a.m. to 6.00 p.m. on weekdays, and to between 8.00 a.m. to 5.00 p.m. on Saturdays.
-No activity is allowed outside these hours, on Sundays, or on legal holidays (New Year's Day (as observed by the City), Memorial Day, Independence Day (as observed by the City), Labor Day, Thanksgiving Day, and Christmas Day (as observed by the City). - iii.
-Outdoor home occupations are limited to a maximum of six hours of operation per day. - f.
-Employees and Licenses.
+8.23.7.B of the Development Code.